-Starting a business in Georgia will mean potentially registering with a number of federal, state and local agencies.
+Starting a business in Georgia will mean potentially registering with a number of federal, state, and local agencies.
 Let’s take a look at common licenses and permits a business will register for in Georgia.

-Business License – There is no general state of Georgia business license, however many cities require businesses to be licensed in order to operate.
+There is no general state of Georgia business license, however, many cities require businesses to apply for an occupational tax certificate in order to operate.
 Rules for business registration vary depending on location and what the business does.
 The cost of an occupational tax certificate will depend too on the gross receipts of the business and the number of employees.

 Atlanta – Businesses operating within the City limits of Atlanta must get a business license from the City of Atlanta.

-In addition, several types of businesses are regulated in Atlanta such as those that sell alcoholic beverages, bakeries, game rooms, health clubs and more.
+In addition, several types of businesses are regulated in Atlanta, such as those that sell alcoholic beverages, bakeries, game rooms, health clubs, and more.
 Atlanta Regulatory Permits are available through the Department of Finance.